idebtor/nowic/labs/lab7/lab7.md

   ```
 ----------------------------
 ## File(s) to submit for this Lab:
-  Submit the script that works as expected.
+    Submit the following files.
 Some penality may apply if you submit the script that does not work.
     - makefile
     - make.1
     - make.2